KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Let's start by coding the logic of the ``create_grid`` function.

-First we get the canvas size, because that will be the size of our grid.
+First we get the canvas size, because that will define the size of our grid.

 .. code-block:: cpp